Cray-HPE/docs-csm/operations/network/dns/Troubleshoot_PowerDNS.md

-# PowerDNS troubleshooting
+# Troubleshoot PowerDNS

-## List DNS zone contents
+## List DNS Zone Contents

-The PowerDNS zone database is populated with data from two sources
+The PowerDNS zone database is populated with data from two sources:

 * The cray-powerdns-manager service creates the zones and DNS records based on data sourced from the System Layout Service (SLS)
-* The external DNS records are populated by the cray-externaldns-external-dns service using data sourced from Kubernetes annotations and virtual service definitions.
+* The external DNS records are populated by the cray-externaldns-external-dns service using data sourced from Kubernetes annotations and virtual service definitions

-The `cray-powerdns-visualizer` command can be used to view the zone structure that cray-powerdns-manager will create.
+Use the `cray-powerdns-visualizer` command to view the zone structure that cray-powerdns-manager will create.

 ```
-ncn-m001:~ # kubectl -n services exec deployment/cray-powerdns-manager -c cray-powerdns-manager -- cray-powerdns-visualizer
+ncn-m001# kubectl -n services exec deployment/cray-powerdns-manager -c cray-powerdns-manager -- cray-powerdns-visualizer
 .
 ├── 252.10.in-addr.arpa.
 │   ├── [PTR]  5.252.10.in-addr.arpa.